taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Computer Vision: A Modern Approach (2nd, 2011) by David Forsyth and Jean Ponce [3.8, 94]
 - Programming Computer Vision with Python: Tools and Algorithms for Analyzing Images by Jan Erik Solem [3.96, 69]
 - Computer Vision: Models, Learning, and Inference (2012) by Simon J. D. Prince [4.4, 58]
+- Machine Learning for OpenCV: Intelligent image processing with Python by Michael Beyeler [4.08, 13]

 Some more